axelmierczuk/tenrec/README.md

 ### plugins

 Tenrec supports a plugin system that allows you to extend its functionality with custom plugins.

-For a list of plugins, see the [tenrec-plugins](https://github.com/axelmierczuk/tenrec-plugins) repository.

 Adding plugins is made simple by specifying a package name that uv can process.
 For example, this can be a package that can be found on pypi, a git repo, or on the filesystem.
 Under the hood, tenrec uses uv to install plugins,